List of Bellator MMA records: Multi-division champions

 Fighters who have won championships in multiple weight classes.

-Joe Warren is the first champion to hold belts in two different divisions and Ryan Bader is the first fighter to hold multiple titles simultaneously.
+Joe Warren is the first champion to hold belts in two different divisions and Ryan Bader is the first fighter to hold multiple titles simultaneously, having held the light heavyweight and heavyweight titles at the same time; Bader remained heavyweight champion until the Bellator brand was discontinued following its acquisition by the Professional Fighters League.